Deo94/Thesis_Replication/README.md

 -NIC IP: Contains code for examining how many edits originate from the National Informatics Centre.

--page assessment: Contains code for analysing Wikipedia page assessmeng of legislator articles.
+-page assessment: Contains code for analysing Wikipedia page assessment of legislator articles.